rodfer0x80/llmpeg/README.md

 [x] fix play audio output
 [ ] headless browser
 [ ] pyproject proper struct
-[ ] get rid of bloated tts mozzila package that has 1B dependencies from the summer of '69 [ ] refactor into senses high abstraction layer into very basic agent for easy config [ ] dynamic config
+[ ] get rid of mozzilla tts and upgrade to python3.11 or atleast 3.10 [ ] get rid of bloated tts mozzila package that has 1B dependencies from the summer of '69 [ ] refactor into senses high abstraction layer into very basic agent for easy config [ ] dynamic config